Funny: The Nostalgia Chick 2012 Episodes

 - Chick, Elisa, and Nella bursting out into "I'll Make a Man Out of You."

-- Oancitizen joining in from off-screen in the end.
+- Oancitizen joining in from the next room in the end.
 Cue The Chick, Elisa, and Nella bursting into laughter.

 - Chick has Batty Koda fanart.